 By Lauren Dunec Hoang, Houzz

 There’s a romance to fall — the fleeting beauty of changing leaves, the welcome freshness of cooler weather and a general giving in to all things comforting and cozy — that’s quite unlike any other time of year.
 Dining outdoors can be a lovely way to enjoy the season before temperatures in the Hudson Valley get too cold.
-These 10 outdoor dining areas are filled with ideas to help set the stage for enjoying a meal outside, including fall-themed tabletop decorations and an easy addition to boost outdoor ambiance.
+These 10 outdoor dining spaces are filled with ideas to help set the stage for enjoying a meal outside, including fall-themed tabletop decorations and an easy addition to boost outdoor ambiance.

 2. Add fall-themed potted plants to courtyards.
 Whether or not you have a fall-colored accent wall dripping with changing leaves, you can bring a hit of autumn color with container plants.
 Potted chrysanthemums are a popular choice, with bedding varieties often sold budding or just beginning to bloom in nurseries this time of year.
 Other options to consider: pansies in rich fall colors, golden black-eyed Susans (Rudbeckia hirta), bronze-leaved coral bells (Heuchera spp.), or ornamental grasses.